edgedb/easy-edgedb/chapter17/index.md

 }
 ```

-The [documentation on aliases](https://www.edgedb.com/docs/cheatsheet/aliases/) mentions that they let you use "the full power of EdgeQL (expressions, aggregate functions, backwards link navigation) from GraphQL", so keep aliases in mind if you use GraphQL a lot.
+The {ref}`documentation on aliases <docs:ref_cheatsheet_aliases>` mentions that they let you use "the full power of EdgeQL (expressions, aggregate functions, backwards link navigation) from GraphQL", so keep aliases in mind if you use GraphQL a lot.

 ## Creating new names for types in a query (local expression aliases)

 It's somewhat interesting that our alias is just declared using a `:=` when we wrote `alias CrewmanInBulgaria := Crewman`.
 Would it be possible to do something similar inside a query?
 The answer is yes: we can use `WITH` and then give a new name for an existing type.
-(In fact, the keyword `WITH` that we have been using the whole time is defined as a "[block used to define aliases](https://www.edgedb.com/docs/edgeql/statements/with)").
+(In fact, the keyword `WITH` that we have been using the whole time is defined as a "{ref}`block used to define aliases <docs:ref_eql_with>`").
 Take a simple query like this that shows Count Dracula and the names of his slaves:

 ```edgeql
 SELECT Vampire {